-Break ups hurt and it’s very hard to understand why the ex took the decision to end the relationship.
+Breakups hurt and it’s very difficult (at times) to know why the ex decided to end the relationship.
 A person feels as if he/she has been stripped naked, a laughing stock in the society and the worst of all, feels as if his/her dignity has been degraded.
 Furthermore, he/she feels messed up, his/her world turned upside down, and feels muddled to the extent of feeling pretty useless.

 a) Respect Your Ex’s Decision

 First of all, accept the decision of your ex.
 Accepting means you have respected your ex’s decision.
 Respecting the decision means you’ve heard what he has said and have agreed you did in fact hear it.
 You will not deny you haven’t heard it.

 It is true it hurts.
 You might cry.
 The fact is you will be hurt.
 What matters is how you react to a hurtful situation.
 Let your heart know your ex has made the decision to end the relationship.
 Respect the decision by accepting the fact your ex has uttered the words of ending the relationship.
 Respecting means you’ve acknowledged you’ve heard but you haven’t yet stated your part concerning the decision of your ex based on the reason he gave for ending the relationship.

 b) Talk A Little

 When you talk a lot, you might say things you will regret later.
 Say what you have to say, not which things you want to say.
 Do you want to tell him everything that is in your mind?
 No need.
 Do you want to give him a piece of your mind?
 No need.
 Do you want to tell him how much you are hurting?
 No need.
 He is no longer your partner who you need to confide the matters of your heart.
 Don’t let him know how hurt you are, let him see it with his own eyes how strong you’re trying to be by not allowing yourself to act irrationally.
 When you talk a little, you will be in a position to control the hurtful emotions from exploding out of proportion.